Festivals & Events

 A festival celebrating marriage, birth, and divinity

-The Hiyoshi Taisha Sanno Festival is six weeks of celebrations centered around the Hiyoshi Taisha Shrine.
+The Hiyoshi Taisha Sanno Festival is one and a half months of celebrations centered around the Hiyoshi Taisha Shrine.
 The festival is designated as an Intangible Folk Cultural Property of Otsu City.

 - One of Lake Biwa's biggest festivals

 Hiyoshi Taisha shrine, where the Sanno Festival takes place, is easily accessible from Kyoto .

 From Kyoto , take the JR Kosei Line to Hieizan-Sakamoto Station, then walk 15-20 minutes to Hiyoshi Taisha Shrine.